 EU legislation and standards created under the New Approach are harmonized across the member states and European Economic Area countries to allow for the free flow of goods.
 A feature of the New Approach is CE marking.

 The concept of New Approach legislation is slowly disappearing as the New Legislative Framework (NLF), which entered into force in January 2010, was put in place to serve as a blueprint for existing and future CE marking legislation.
 Existing legislation has been reviewed to bring them in line with the NLF concepts, which means that new requirements and reference numbers will have to be used as of 2016, new requirements will have to be addressed, and new reference numbers will have to be used on declarations of conformity.
 The date of applicability depends on the product category.
 For example, the new Electromagnetic Compatibility Directive (2014/30/EU) replaced the existing law and became applicable on April 20th, 2016.

 While harmonization of EU legislation can facilitate access to the EU Single Market, manufacturers should be aware that regulations (mandatory) and technical standards (voluntary) might also function as barriers to trade if U.S. standards are different from those of the EU.
-For more information about the NLF, access the official website covering New Legislative Framework at https://ec.europa.eu/growth/single-market/goods/new-legislative-framework.
+Note more information about the NLF.

 National Standardization Body (ASRO)